-I will make available appointments for office hours during the week of December 14 via Doodle signup.
+Appointment times are available via Starfish.
 I will not read full drafts of your essay, but I would be happy to comment on a thesis statement and a one-page outline if you send it to me by 9pm the night before your meeting time.

 J. Franklin Jameson, The American Revolution Considered as a Social Movement (Princeton, NJ: Princeton University Press, 1926; reprint ed., 1967), 9.